t32k/stylestats/README.md

 #### Lowest Cohesion

-The __Lowest Cohesion__ metric is the count of the declarations of the most declared selector.
+The __Lowest Cohesion__ metric is the number of selector declaration.

 #### Properties Count

-The __Properties Count__ is ranking of declared properties.
+The __Properties Count__ is count ranking of property declaration.
 Default option is display the top `10`.

 ## Configuration

-You must configure Stylestats before use.
+You can configure StyleStats.

 CLI: